Goga Bitadze NBA Preview vs. the Wizards

-Goga Bitadze and the rest of the Orlando Magic will be taking on the Washington Wizards on Wednesday at 7:00 PM ET.
+Goga Bitadze plus his Orlando Magic teammates take on the Washington Wizards at 7:00 PM ET on Friday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.